hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

    of the algorithms..)

-   the resolution of any formal operation as far as we're concerned is in the act of resolving its 0-N defined parameters, and then (if this works) the act of executing the operation.
+   the resolution of any formal operation as far as we're concerned is in the act of resolving its 0-N stated parameters, and then (if this works) the act of executing the operation.

-   each formal parameter is either a formal operation (a.k.a branch node, a.k.a "operation-dependency") or an atom-esque (a leaf node0. as a distinct classification, each formal parameter is either required or optional.
+   each stated parameter has at least the following three axes of categorization, the derivation of which may relate to each other but in the end amount to exactly three ~[#hu-003] "exponents" that describe this stated parameter, one for each of these three axes of categorization:

+   A) is the "sharedness" of this formal parameter:

+      as introduced above, the stated parameter is either in the
+      #socialist-set or the #bespoke-set. when latter, we will say that
+      the stated parameter is `bespoke`. when the former, this parameter is in effect a reference to some formal node in the scope stack with possibly some customization added. as such we call it an "appropriation" (or say it's "appropriated" or "appropriative" as linguistically (er..) appropriate.) the possibility of cusomtization is why we don't just say "shared" or "socialist", as we will explore further at (C) below.

+      so the exponents of this category are `appropriated` or `bespoke`.

+   B) is a categorization that we might call the "shape":

+      this set of exponents can be arrived at as being the unique set of the non-distinct leaf node exponents of this taxonomic (and perhaps logical) tree:

+      if the stated parameter is `appropriated` (per (A)),

+        • use its "formal node category"; that is, it's either a "formal operation", a "compound" or a "primitivesque".

+          * if compound, see #"why we do not appropriate compound nodes" below

+      otherwise (and it's `bespoke`),
+        • treat this formal parameter as "primitivesque".

+      so the exponents of this category are "formal operation" and "primitivesque".

+   C) is the "requiredness" of this formal parameter: it is either
+      required or optional.

+      the meaning, representation and handling of this meta-attribute is perhaps identical to those in the other implementation in this family strain of algorithms; namely that if an actual value is effectively unknown for a required formal parameter, the operation is effectively unavailable.

+      the value here comes from the formal operation itself: even if this formal parameter is an "appropriated" formal node, its "requiredness" is a characteristic that only has meaning in the scope of this particular formal operation. i.e the "requiredness" of the same appropriated formal node can vary from formal operation to formal operation.

-   what we'll refer to as "solving" is the general act of resolving a value for the parameter. in the case of formal operations, "solving" such a node means solving (recursively) each of its 0-N defined parameters, and then executing the operation without failing.
+   let "solving" mean the act of resolving a value for a parameter. for each stated parameter,

+     assume we know its "sharedness", "shape", and "requiredness".

+     if the shape is "primitivesque",
-   for atom-esques, what we'll refer to as "solving" is the case of the parameter having a known value that is non-nil.
+       an actual value is "solved" for this stated parameter if it has a known value that is non-nil.
+       (for now we glossing over appropriated vs. bespoke..)

+     otherwise (and the shape is "formal operation"),

+       solving such a stated parameter means solving (recursively) each of *its* 0-N stated parameters, and then executing the operation without failing.

-   for what we'll call "operation-dependencies", how we evaluate them is the subject of the next numbered section after this one; however what we do with their classification is referenced here:
+   the second branch of the above IF-ELSE pseudocode is what we'll call an "operation-dependency", that is it's when an operation depends on another operation. how we evaluate these is the subject of (3), however what we do with their classification is referenced here:

    in pseudocode,

-       autovivify a "reason list" as needed.
-       this operation will have failed to solve IFF the reason list was created (i.e is nonzero in length).
+       we will autovivify a "reason list" as needed: this operation will have failed to solve IFF the reason list was created (i.e is nonzero in length).

        for each node in the "stated set" (actually a list),

-         classify this node accoding to the logic in the next numbered section (extrapolate treatment of atomic nodes from what is described for operation-dependencies) and:
+         classify this node accoding to the pseudocode in (3) (extrapolate treatment of primitivesque nodes from what is described for operation-dependencies) and:

            when failed
              add an appropriate reason to the reason list